Paraphylus/MiniGPT/README.md

 # MiniGPT 3

-This is a small character-level Transformer project trained on the Tiny Shakespeare dataset.
+This is a small character-level Transformer LLM project made from scratch in pyTorch and trained on the Tiny Shakespeare dataset.

 It includes:
 - model code (`minigpt.py`)